-When Do Babies Recognize Their Grandparents?
-Science Explains
+Here's When Babies Begin To Recognize Their Grandparents

 Often, some of the first faces a baby sees after their parents' are the loving faces of their doting grandparents.
 (Even if you would rather not see your father-in-law's face for a while.)
 They're also an oft-viewed face with whom the baby interacts frequently.
 (Usually.)
 It might not be every day or every week, but it's enough to make an impression.
 So when do babies recognize their grandparents?
 Is it through their faces?
 Their voice?
 Is it my father-in-law Vick's salve cologne they're remembering?
 My own father's litany of curse words used every time he tries to close a jar?